V999TEC/WORDLINSIX/README.md

 Just use **scholardle** as the first parameter (to use the original 5-letter version of scholardle)

-Alternatively use **six** as the first parameter (to play a generic game with 6-letters, such as the version of scholardle from 2nd July 2022)
+Alternatively use **six** as the first parameter (to play a generic game with 6-letters, such as the version of scholardle from 2nd July 2022*)

+n.b.
+The 6-letter word list has words more words than are in the subset used by the 6-letter scholardle game

 ### >java -jar wordlinsix.jar (parameters)